cpjk/canary/README.md

   not_found_handler: {Helpers, :handle_not_found}
 ```

-Tip: If you wish the request handling to stop after the handler function exits, e.g. when redirecting, be sure to call `Plug.Conn.halt/1` within your handler like so:
+Tip: If you would like the request handling to stop after the handler function exits, e.g. when redirecting, be sure to call `Plug.Conn.halt/1` within your handler like so:

 ```elixir
 def handle_unauthorized(conn) do